MOEAFramework/MOEAFramework/docs/fileFormats.md

 #
 ```

-### Command Line Tools

-Additionally, several command-line tools exist for working with result files, including:

-1. [`ResultFileEvaluator`](commandLineTools.md#resultfileevaluator) - To evaluate performance indicators on a result
-   file and output a metric file.
-2. [`ResultFileInfo`](commandLineTools.md#resultfileinfo) - To count the display the number of valid entries in a
-   result file.
-3. [`ResultFileMerger`](commandLineTools.md#resultfilemerger) - To merge each population in a result file to create a
-   combined approximation set.
-4. [`ResultFileSeedMerger`](commandLineTools.md#resultfileseedmerger) - To merge results produced by different seeds,
-   combining each entry across multiple result files.
-5. [`ExtractData`](commandLineTools.md#extractdata) - To read specific metadata from a result file.
-6. [`ARFFConverter`](commandLineTools.md#arffconverter) - To convert a result file into the ARFF file format used by
-   data mining software.

 ## Metric File

 The last file to discuss is the metric file.
 Metric files contain the metrics or performance indicators.
 When